 Another added bonus to not using marshmallows in this recipe… it’s A LOT less messy!

-How to Make Peanut Butter Rice Crispy Treats
+How to Make healthy Peanut Butter Rice Crispy Treats

 You know I love giving traditional indulgent foods a healthy twist, but I also like to keep the recipes simple as well.